devRant-Community/Community-Programming-Book/book/languages/golang/conclusion.md

 ## Regarding authors

-This chapter was made by [Konrad Nachtigall "Skayo"](https://github.com/Skayo) with grammar corrections made by [Gadila Shashank Reddy](https://github.com/gadilashashank).
+This chapter was made by [Skayo](https://github.com/Skayo) with grammar corrections made by [Gadila Shashank Reddy](https://github.com/gadilashashank).